 Meir Hatina, Arab Liberal Thought in the Modern Age.
 Manchester: Manchester University Press, 2020.
 272 pp., ISBN 978-1-5261-4291-7.

-The author of this work has previously published studies on Arab liberal discourse and co-edited a volume on liberal thought after 1967 and is therefore well-known for his interest in the subject.
-The new monograph focusses on liberal debates from the post-1967 crisis to the 2011 revolutions but it can also be read in part as a quintessence of the previous studies.
+The author of this work has previously published studies on Arab liberal discourse, co-edited a volume on liberal thought after 1967, and is, therefore, well-known for his interest in the subject.
+This monograph focusses on liberal debates from the post-1967 crisis to the 2011 revolutions but it can also be read as in part the quintessence of his previous studies.

-The book’s title is obviously inspired by Albert Hourani’s 1962 classic Arabic Thought in the Liberal Age 1798–1939 and must be understood as an answer to its shortcomings.
-This is no coincidence, as other historians have already attempted to move beyond Hourani’s framework in general, not least by inscribing the Arab Left into the Arab intellectual history.
-In the present case, the author’s first argument against Hourani’s classic is that liberalism did not vanish after 1939.
-The second argument is visible in the title’s inversion which substitutes “Arabic thought” in “the liberal age” by “Arab liberal thought” in the “modern age.”
-The adjective “liberal” qualifies the mode of thinking, not a period of time, whereas the age is qualified as “modern.”
-The underlying idea of this inversion is to indicate that there has always been a clearly distinguishable group of liberal thinkers that has shaped modern Arab political culture.
-The third asset of the study is that its author looks beyond Egypt and Greater Syria, which usually loom large in studies on the contemporary history of ideas, presenting Arab intellectuals from both the Mashreq and the Maghreb more even-handedly.
+The book’s title is obviously inspired by Albert Hourani’s 1962 classic Arabic Thought in the Liberal Age 1798–1939 and an answer to its shortcomings.
+Other historians have already attempted to move beyond Hourani’s framework, not least by inscribing the Arab left into Arab intellectual history.
+Hatina’s first argument against Hourani’s classic is that liberalism did not vanish after 1939.
+The second argument is visible in the title’s variation on Hourani’s which substitutes “Arabic thought” in “the liberal age” by “Arab liberal thought” in the “modern age.”
+The adjective “liberal” qualifies the mode of thinking not a period of time, while the age is qualified as “modern.”
+The underlying idea is to indicate that there has always been a clearly distinguishable group of liberal thinkers shaping modern Arab political culture.
+The third advantage of the study is that it looks beyond Egypt and Greater Syria, which usually loom large in studies on the contemporary history of ideas, and addresses Arab intellectuals from both the Mashreq and the Maghreb more even-handedly.

-The book consists of a useful introduction (pp. 1-36), a short conclusion (pp. 224-30), and five chapters.
-In the introduction, the author admits the weakness of Arab liberalism, especially when it comes to political organization; moreover, Arab liberals were often discredited as stooges of the West.
-Various authors have stated a lack of true liberals in the Arab countries throughout the twentieth century and only accepted that some liberal “elements” could be found in other ideologies, from Arab nationalism over Islamic populism to socialism.
-The author convincingly argues against this pessimistic view of Arab liberalism that dominates both Western historiography and Arabic literature.
-Against such analyses of doom and failure, he aims to give a positive and more nuanced picture of Arab liberalism and reframes it as a liberal discourse and a minority position on the political margins that endured in spite of all the obstacles, “remaining a constant feature of the Arab landscape” (p.
+The book consists of a useful introduction (pp. 1–36), a short conclusion (pp. 224–30), and five chapters.
+In the introduction, the author acknowledges the weakness of Arab liberalism, especially when it comes to political organisation and that Arab liberals have also often been discredited as stooges of the West.
+Various authors have stated that there was a lack of true liberals in the Arab countries throughout the twentieth century and have only conceded that some liberal elements could be found withxZin other ideologies, from Arab nationalism to Islamic populism to socialism.
+The author convincingly argues against this predominantly negative view of Arab liberalism in both Western historiography and Arabic literature.
+Against such analyses of doom and failure, he aims to give a positive and more nuanced picture of Arab liberalism and reframes it as a liberal discourse on the political margins that has endured despite all the obstacles to it, “remaining a constant feature of the Arab landscape” (p.
 20).
-In this way, he points at the tireless pursuit of liberal ideas by some 40 writers (p.
-21) in different Arab countries although he mainly refers to about a dozen authors whom he quotes repeatedly throughout the book.
+In this vein, he points to the tireless pursuit of liberal ideas by some 40 writers (p.
+21) in various Arab countries, although he mainly refers to about a dozen authors whom he quotes repeatedly throughout the book.
 The author argues that the Arab revolutions of 2011 happened contrary to the prevailing academic assumptions about the intellectual and political fields because most scholars had overlooked the “stubborn struggle” (p.
 26) of liberal circles and a vibrant civil society.